RTXI/rtxi.github.io/_posts/docs/tutorials/2015-04-15-understanding-plugin-template.md

 #include <plugin-template.h>
 #include <main_window.h>
 #include <iostream>
-#include <QtGui>
 {% endhighlight %}
 </a></div>

 <div class="collapse" id="source1">
-	<p><code>QtGui</code> is used to include all the Qt-related UI elements, like buttons, widgets, text boxes, etc. <code>main_window.h</code> is the header file for the main RTXI application window.
+	<p><code>main_window.h</code> is the header file for the main RTXI application window.
 It's included here so that the module being created can reference the main window as it's parent.
-In other words, the modules will be displayed within the main window, and if the main window is closed, so are the modules. <code>iostream</code> is for writing things to standard output (i.e. the terminal).
+That way, the modules will be displayed within the main window. <code>iostream</code> is for writing things to standard output (i.e. the terminal).
 In the base code, <code>PluginTemplate</code> doesn't write to output, but you can change that if you'd like.
-Just remember to avoid writes within the <code>execute</code> function, or you'll crash RTXI or, even worse, crash the desktop.
+Just remember to avoid writes within the <code>execute</code> function, or you'll crash RTXI.
 	</p>
 </div>